Kisky3/TOEIC/README.md

 3.`lease`: a contract by which a landlord rents land, buildings, etc to others for a specified time.

 4.`mortgage`: a legal pledge of property to a creditor as security for the payment of a loan or debt.

+5.`ornament`: something that is added to make something else more beautiful.